tonan/bjc/README.md

 * You can successfully spin up a BJC-based demo as outlined above
 * Slack #chef-demo-project and ask to be added as a collaborator
 * Setup an SSH key on your github account
-  * Create a new key like this:  `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
+  * Create a new key like this if you don't have one already:  `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
     * Substitute your github e-mail address & make a note of the location and name of the key
   * Go here:  [https://github.com/settings/keys](https://github.com/settings/keys)
   * Select 'New SSH Key' at the top right